 The new museum is situated at the pivot-point of the East Bank project, a civic space at the crossroads between the public institutions and the residential on the Waterfront.
 We imagine the building as a freestanding pavilion, closely connected to its surroundings, its faceted form active on all sides, easily accessible from different directions.

 A pioneering partnership with the Smithsonian Institution will deliver a jointly-curated gallery at the Waterfront.
 Drawing on world-renowned collections from both institutions, including objects never previously exhibited, the co-curated display will bridge art, design, science and the humanities to explore the impact of human life on the world around us, and how our relationship with nature has evolved.
-The display will run for two years beginning when V&A East opens to the public in 2023.
+The display will run for two years beginning when V&A East opens to the public.